-annuity (which provides a guaranteed income for life).
-You’ll receive up to 25% of your pension as a tax-free cash payment, but the rest will be exchanged for a regular secure income.
-This is taxable, and can’t normally be changed once set up, but will be paid for the rest of your life.
+One option is to use your pension to buy an annuity which provides a guaranteed income.
+You’ll normally receive up to 25% of your pension as a tax-free cash payment, and the rest will be exchanged for a regular secure income.
+This is taxable and can’t normally be changed once set up, but will be paid for the rest of your life.
 How much income you’ll receive will depend on different factors, like your age, pension value, the rates available at the time and features you choose.
-Shopping around for the best rate and confirming health and lifestyle details could mean you get more income.
+It’s very important to shop around for the best rate and confirm health and lifestyle details as this could mean you get more income.

 Another option is to move your pension into

-Or you could take lump sum withdrawals, where 25% of each withdrawal will usually be paid tax free and the rest will be taxed as income.
+lump sum withdrawals, where 25% of each withdrawal will usually be paid tax free and the rest will be taxed as income.
 You could even withdraw your whole pension as one lump sum if you want to.